AlanD20/.dotfiles/README.md

 ### Run Script

+1. Add/Edit/Delete anything that is not needed for the setup, in the `install.sh` and `install-profile.zsh` files.
+Including packages.

-1. Change `install.sh` and `install-profile.zsh` files to executable
+2. Change `install.sh` and `install-profile.zsh` files to executable

     ```bash
     chmod +x ./install*
     ```

-2. Run the script without `sudo`.
+3. Run the script without `sudo`.

     ```bash
     ./install.sh